Syedaaneesa/whitestrips-shop/README.md

 ## Efforts and Resources
 The project included:

-Developed a custom WordPress theme that embodies the WhiteStrips-Shop brand identity
+Built a custom WordPress theme reflecting the WhiteStrips-Shop brand identity

-Designed fully responsive layouts with Elementor and custom CSS for smooth, intuitive navigation
+Created fully responsive Elementor layouts with custom CSS for intuitive, seamless navigation

-Configured key WordPress plugins to boost functionality, security, and overall site efficiency
+Configured essential WordPress plugins to enhance functionality, security, and overall site efficiency

-Optimized images and site structure to enhance loading speed and SEO performance
+Optimized images and site structure to improve load times and SEO performance

-Performed comprehensive testing across devices and browsers to ensure consistent, reliable performance
+Conducted thorough testing across devices and browsers to ensure consistent, reliable performance
 ## Technologies Used
 Developed on the WordPress CMS

-Crafted layouts using Elementor Page Builder
+Designed page layouts using Elementor Page Builder

-Applied custom styles with HTML, CSS, and JavaScript
+Applied custom styling with HTML, CSS, and JavaScript

-Integrated WooCommerce to deliver full e-commerce functionality
+Integrated WooCommerce for complete e-commerce functionality

-Configured essential plugins to enhance performance, SEO, and site security
+Configured key plugins to improve performance, SEO, and site security